Traditional serrated adenoma (TSA)

 When examined under the microscope, TSAs can appear either flat or the adenoma can stick out from the surrounding normal colonic tissue.
 The cells in the TSA are normally large and the cytoplasm (body of the cell) is described as eosinophilic because it appears bright pink.
 The cells connect together to form long finger-like projections of tissue called villi.
 Along the sides of the villi are small round groups of cells called “ectopic crypts” because they look like the crypts found in the normal colon but are in an abnormal location in a TSA (in pathology “ectopic” is used to describe something in an abnormal location).

-This image shows a typical traditional serrated adenoma (TSA).
+traditional serrated adenoma

 What does it mean if my report says the traditional serrated adenoma is negative for high-grade dysplasia?

-Negative for high-grade dysplasia means that your pathologist did not see any evidence of high-grade dysplasia when the TSA was examined under the microscope.
+Negative for high grade dysplasia means that your pathologist did not see any evidence of high-grade dysplasia when the TSA was examined under the microscope.

 What does it mean if my report describes the traditional serrated adenoma as “fragmented”?